moelomda/Embedded-Linux/Embedded_Linux_Concepts/Kernel/Part1/readme.md

 ![introduction-to-system-calls-1-1641802026](https://github.com/moelomda/Embedded-Linux/assets/88937815/e7c2baf2-6529-46e8-a85b-f50f1f97ac91)

 A **system call handler** is a function within the kernel that handles a specific system call requested by a user space program.
-Each system call has a unique identifier (often an integer known as a system call number), and the kernel uses this identifier to determine which handler should be executed.
+Each system call has a unique identifier , and the kernel uses this identifier to determine which handler should be executed.
 The handler is responsible for performing the operations associated with the system call and returning the results to the user space program.

 **-note that it is like (ISR)**

 ### How a System Call Handler Works:

+#### lets back again to user Space .......

 **User Space Program:**
-- A user space program makes a system call by invoking a system call interface (e.g., a library function like `write` or `open` in C).
+- A user space program makes a system call by invoking a system call interface a library function like `write` or `open` in C).

 **System Call Number:**